wesovilabs/beyond/README.md

 git clone https://github.com/<user>/goa.git
 ```

-> Keep in mind that for approval a Pull Request the test coverage must be equal or higher than the existing one.

 ## Setup Git hooks

 All the commited code must pass tests and linter checks.
 These are defined with golangci.
 To ensure